 It’s easily forgotten he did not attain a seat in Westminster’s parliament by political adroitness.
 He first stood for parliament in 1979 and lost in an election that swept Margaret Thatcher to power.

 His gift was to be granted the safe Labour seat of Dunfermline East, his family backyard.
 An easy career path does not seem to have helped him with free time to support his homeland in its efforts for empowerment.
-It was not always so.
+He might have disliked Toryism but he practised it with a vengeance.

-The quotation at the start of this essay
+The quotations at the start of this essay

 The Red Paper

-To be candid, a great deal of it was incomprehensible, crammed with meretricious jargon glued together with woolly thinking.
-I don’t recall much about “Britain” as we talk of it now, not the Britain avowed socialists such as Gordon Brown so boldly protect from assault today at Scotland’s cost.
+A great deal of it is incomprehensible, not unlike some left-wing independence blogs today.
+It is crammed with meretricious jargon glued together with woolly thinking.
+I don’t recall much about “Britain” as we talk of it now, not the Britain Mr Interventionman so boldly protects at Scotland’s cost.
+It did attack power held by an elite, a fallacious protest thrown at the SNP, yet each treatise attacking the centralisation of power increased Westminster control.

-I came to my own conclusion – small nation pride, not big nation imperialism.
+I came to my own conclusion – Scottish nationalism is small nation pride, not big nation imperialism.

 Power to the people – maybe